Super-Resolution Imaging of Transcription in Living Cells

 Max-Planck-Gesellschaft

-Ibrahim Cissé received multiple national and international awards, including the MacArthur Fellowship, the Vilcek Prize for Creative Promise in Biomedical Science, the Young Fluorescence Investigator Award from the Biophysical Society, The Pew Biomedical Scholars, and the National Institutes of Health New Innovator Award.
+Ibrahim Cissé is director of Max Planck Institute (MPI) in Freiburg.
+Before his role at MPI, he served as a Professor of Physics at Caltech in California and a Professor of Physics and Biology at MIT in Boston.
+He has received multiple national and international awards, including the MacArthur Fellowship, the Vilcek Prize for Creative Promise in Biomedical Science, the Young Fluorescence Investigator Award from the Biophysical Society, the Pew Biomedical Scholars Award, and the National Institutes of Health New Innovator Award.
+He is an elected Member of the European Molecular Biology Organization (EMBO) and elected Fellow of the American Physical Society (APS).